Skip to content

 • replacement is the code that replaces the matched code.

-find and match can both be regular expressions, and replacement can either be a string or a function that returns a string.
+find and match can both be regular expressions. find can also be the name of a mapped module. replacement can either be a string or a function that returns a string.
 When replacement is a function, the first argument will be the matched string, and the subsequent arguments will be the matched groups (if any).

 You can also set the type field in replace to PatchReplaceType.Module, in which case the replacement will be used as the entire module’s code.
 This completely overrides it, breaking other extensions that patch the same module, so use it wisely.